Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: INTELLIGENT FAULT-TOLERANT CONTROLLER DESIGN FOR A HELI-QUAD

-The schematic diagram of control architecture is shown in Fig. \ref{schematiccontrol}.
-The outer loop controller will give the desired collective thrust vector $\vec{T_{\Sigma_d}}$ based on position and velocity errors.
+The proposed control architecture is shown in Fig (\ref{controldiagram}) and the block diagram for the modelled dynamics of Heli-quad is shown in Fig (\ref{insideHeli-quad}).
+The outer loop controller will provide the desired collective thrust vector $\vec{T_{\Sigma_d}}$ based on both the position and velocity errors.
 In contrast, the inner loop proportional derivative controller will give the desired body torque vector $M_B$ required to track $\vec{T_{\Sigma_d}}$ and the desired yaw angle.
-Based on the condition, the intelligent control allocation scheme provides the desired speed for individual actuators.
+Based on the output of the Fault Detection and Isolation (FDI) routine, which indicates the fault of an actuator, if any , the intelligent control allocation scheme provides the desired commands for the actuators for a nominal scenario and also for the faulty scenario where the faulty actuator is identified and for the rest of the actuators appropriate torque and thrust commands are generated.